 Join / Update / Newsletter: MEMBERSHIP FORM

-Become a Member: To join or update your membership, click the email button below to submit a web form with your name, phone number and mailing address.
+Become a Member: To join or update your membership, click the email button below to submit a membership web form with your name, phone number and mailing address.
 Members of the Fellowship must signal their agreement with the Mission Statement.
-That affirmation statement is also part of this web form:
+That affirmation statement is also part of this membership form:

 Members and friends will receive several email newsletters per year, including one or two letters from the president.
 Other news is conveyed via the News section of this website.